Associate Provosts & Vice Presidents

 Christine M. Maziar, Professor of Electrical Engineering

 Chris Maziar is the vice president and senior associate provost.
-Her major responsibilities include overseeing academic budgeting, serving as the principal data steward for the academy, facilitating all faculty appointments, and providing leadership for academic space management.
+She also serves as interim provost.
+Maziar's major responsibilities as vice president and senior associate provost include overseeing academic budgeting, serving as the principal data steward for the academy, facilitating all faculty appointments, and providing leadership for academic space management.
 Maziar also oversees the Office of the Registrar.

 Vice President and Associate Provost for Faculty Affairs